eclair fillings featured image

 Thickening Curds to Use in Eclairs

-If you’re using my recipes, you’ll need one tablespoon of cornstarch (about 10 g) per cup of the filling.
+If you’re using my recipes, you’ll need about 1 tablespoon of cornstarch (10 g) per cup of curd to make it pipeable.

-2. Take the mixture off the heat for a moment.
-If it’s a double boiler, remove the top bowl so it doesn’t continue to cook, and the bottom doesn’t scramble.
+2. Temporarily remove from heat.
+Take the pot off the burner.
+If you’re using a double boiler, lift off the top bowl so it stops cooking and doesn’t scramble.

 Homemade lemon curd served in jars